Evergreen embeds for your next project

 Free "Developer" tier gives 1000 hits/mo for dev purposes

 Frequently Asked Questions

 What is a "hit" and how is it counted?

 Your traffic does not affect our meters directly.
-Smart iFrames are part of the APIs as they maintain your media in the background. iFrames register hits the regular way as if you were making API requests - once per hour.
+However, our iFrames helpers are part of the APIs as they maintain your media in the background. iFrames register hits the regular way - once per hour.
 You might have 100'000 page views a day, but each iFrame will only register a maximum of 24 hits a day.

 What happens to embeds when I cancel?

 Frames helpers that go with a short ID will keep working even when your key expires. iFrames that are linked to your API key require an account in good standing.
 Rich media embed codes you opted to have without our iFrames will need your own care.